Websites and ADA Compliance

 The U.S. Department of Justice (DOJ) believes that the ADA applies to web development, even if it is not acting to issue regulations.
 Even so, they have made it clear that the lack of regulations doesn’t release anyone from the need to make their sites accessible.

-The Department has consistently taken the position that the absence of a specific regulation does not serve as a basis for noncompliance with a statute’s requirements.
+The DOJ has consistently taken the position that the absence of a specific regulation does not serve as a basis for noncompliance with a statute’s requirements.

 Contact us now to make your website more accessible and protect your company from litigation.